 Equality, Diversity and Inclusion

+The School of Physics is committed to good employment practices and a supportive working environment for all staff.
 In particular we are striving to address the unequal representation of women in science and to improve career progression for female academics.

-The school holds an Athena SWAN bronze award.
+The School holds an Athena SWAN bronze award.
 The Equality Challenge Unit's Athena SWAN Charter recognises commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.